Regulated Covid-19 Testing

 - You should continue to follow the latest government guidelines even if you test negative.
 A negative test does NOT mean you are immune (protected against the virus) and there is a possibility that you may contract it later down the line.
 You may wish to consider further testing if you develop new symptoms or are concerned.

-- This Covid-19 PCR test is highly accurate at 99.9%.
+- The Covid-19 PCR test is highly accurate at 99.9%.
 However, if the swab is taken inaccurately, it may return an negative result even if you have the virus.

-- A positive result won't tell you that you can't get it again or that you won't be infecting others.
+- The result will not tell you that you cannot contract the virus again or that you cannot infect others.

 - Only c5% of people with mild infections are developing an immune response.
 The other c95% of people have had the infection but it won't show up on some tests.
 The tests are only c100% accurate for c5% of people.

-- Vala does not take any responsibility for the accuracy of the results provided by the laboratory.
+- Vala does not take any responsibility for the accuracy of the results provided by the laboratory, TDL.